apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Baltimore bridge blown up in controlled demolition**
+**Travis Kelce REACTS to Taylor Swift Performing TTPD Songs Rumored About Him**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-69003233).
+You can read more about it [here](https://www.youtube.com/watch?v=qAIPoCgnLlo).

 ## Requirements
 - Python 3.8